Prioritized Repairing and Consistent Query Answering in Relational Databases: Globally-optimal repairs

 The notion of global optimality identifies repairs whose compliance with the priority cannot be further improved.
-For the instance $I_0$ in Example~\ref{ex:repairs} with the priority in Figure~\ref{fig:prioritized-conflict-hypergraph} the set of globally optimal repairs consists of $I_2'$ and $I_3'$.
+For the instance $I_0$ in Example~\ref{ex:repairs} with the priority in Figure~\ref{fig:prioritized-conflict-hypergraph} the set of globally-optimal repairs consists of $I_2'$ and $I_3'$.